A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Future Directions and Challenges

+Robustness is critical to the generalization of models.
+If the robustness of a model is poor, a little disturbance may greatly damage the prediction accuracy.
+There are two main challenges in achieving robustness of models in cross-domain recommendation.
+First, it is a great challenge to transfer useful knowledge between domains while avoiding negative transfer.
+The transferred knowledge may contain noise and hence reduce the robustness of the models.
+Second, cross-domain recommendation models tend to be more complex because they consider not only extracting useful knowledge within each domain but also transferring such knowledge across domains.
+Complex models are more susceptible to noise interference and have lower robustness.
 There have been several studies on the robustness of cross-domain recommendation models.
 Yan et al.~\cite{DBLP:conf/dasfaa/YanZZWLS20} proposed a new Adversarial Cross-Domain Network (ACDN) which is based on the similar framework of CoNet.
 When learning parameters, ACDN adds intentional perturbations on the embedding representations to generate adversarial examples and help to learn robust parameters.
 Zhang et al.~\cite{DBLP:journals/dss/ZhangWLLZ17,DBLP:journals/tnn/ZhangLWZ19} aimed at the "negative transfer" problem and applied domain adaptation functions to ensure the consistency of the transferred knowledge, which can enhance the robustness of the models.
 However, these are only preliminary explorations, and there is still a large research space on the robustness of cross-domain recommendation models.